 The value of traditional homes tends to appreciate over time.
 Across the US, home prices increased 49% in the past decade.
 The average rate of appreciation is about 4.9% per year.
 The value of mobile homes typically depreciates.
 The average rate of depreciation is about 3% per year.
 If you buy a mobile home for $30,000 this year, it may only be worth about $29,100 next year.
 The value of commercial real estate appreciates at a rate of about 2% to 3% per year.

-A barndominium is likely to fall somewhere between commercial real estate and traditional homes.
 Depending on the demand in your area, a barndominium should at least hold its current value or slightly increase in value.

 Are Barndominiums Worth It?